eodclan/altv-csharp-police-shield/README.md

 ## Using

 1. Equip the shield by pressing "0"
-2. Equip the shield by pressing "9"
+2. Unequip the shield by pressing "9"

 ## Credits